 To the admissions committee and staff in the admissions office at Apply with Success School of Medicine:

-I am Andrea Surname and I am an applicant to the Apply with Success School of Medicine 2020 entering class.
-I am writing to express my continued interest in attending your medical school and to provide an update regarding my application.
+I am Andrea Surname and I am an applicant to the Apply with Success School of Medicine 2022 entering class.
+I am writing to update you on my progress and to express my continued interest in attending your medical school.

-Additionally, I am continuing to volunteer at the family health clinic through the Fantastic Community Health Leaders Institute.
+Additionally, I am still volunteering at the Open Arms Community Health Clinic.
 I became a member of this student-run organization during my sophomore year of college and will continue to volunteer every Sunday for the remainder of my gap year.

-I hope the experiences I am gaining demonstrate my sincere interest in advancing research and living a life in service to others, two principles of your mission.
+I hope the experiences I am gaining demonstrate my sincere interests in medicine and service to others.